-Leah Messer and Jeremy Calvert Talk About Where Their Relationship Stands In ‘Teen Mom 2’ Reunion Clip
+Leah Messer And Jeremy Calvert Talk About Where Their Relationship Stands In ‘Teen Mom 2’ Reunion Clip

 The small sneak peek is just a portion of Leah and Jeremy’s on-stage segment so fans will have to tune in to see what else the two had to say about where their relationship stands.

-What fans do now is that Leah and Jeremy seemed to have a great time together in New York City while they were filming for the reunion.
+What fans do know is that Leah and Jeremy seemed to have a great time together in New York City while they were filming for the reunion.
 Photos posted to social media showed them having a good time hanging out and, in one photo posted by Leah to Instagram, she stressed that she and Jeremy will “always be a team.”

 Jeremy was Leah’s second husband after she married and divorced the father of her twins, Corey Simms.
 Jeremy and Leah had one child together before their marriage ended in divorce.
-Leah recently ended her relationship with Jason Jordan who appeared on the new season of the show.
+Leah recently ended her relationship with Jason Jordan, who appeared on the new season of the show.
 Now that she and Jeremy have been on good terms, fans are hoping these two will get back together!

 The Teen Mom 2 reunion will air Monday night on MTV.